 3. Consider other expenses

-While housing is typically one of the largest expenses in a budget, when it comes to finding the right long-term accommodation in Toronto, consider other expenses as well, such as public transportation.
+While housing is typically one of the largest expenses in a budget, when it comes to finding the right long-term accommodation in Ottawa, consider other expenses as well, such as public transportation.
 For example, a cheaper rental in the suburbs isn’t as cheap if you’re also paying an additional $300 CAD in transport costs to commute to your job.
 Factor in other monthly expenses too, including utilities like electricity and gas, which are usually not included in your rent, as well as other expenses such as home internet or parking costs.

 Finding the right short- and long-term accommodation is an important first step in moving to another country.
 Maximize your success by researching the market ahead of time.
 That way, you’ll be in a better position to hit the ground running as you start your new life in Ottawa!